David’s Legal Education

 David spent four years on the Law Alumni Board where he chaired the Mentoring and Professional Development Committee, working to mentor law students and recent graduates.
 David has since been honored by his law school as one of its outstanding alumni for his leadership in the community.

 Prior to entering the practice of law, David spent nearly 15 years as a federal law enforcement, primarily in King County.
 While in law school, David was a Senior Special Agent, investigating crimes such as human trafficking, fraud, and money laundering.
 David has worked extensively on task forces with local law enforcement agencies throughout King County.
 David graduated at the top of his class at the Federal Law Enforcement Training Center and later spent over 1,000 hours teaching law to other federal agents.

 In addition, as an attorney, David took time away from his law firm to work as a Special Deputy Prosecutor in the Felony Trial Unit of the King County Prosecuting Attorney’s Office.

-David also regularly served as a judge pro tempore in King County District Court and in municipal court, where he handled criminal calendars.
+David also regularly serves as a judge pro tempore in King County District Court and in municipal court, where he handles criminal calendars.

 David’s Civil Litigation Experience

 David works in complex litigation at one of the country’s top law firms, and has handled numerous cases in King County and in federal district and appellate courts in Washington and around the country.
 While criminal cases are a big part of the King County Superior Court system, the Court also handles a large number of civil cases each year.
 David understands the tremendous complexities inherent in many civil cases and the challenges those cases can present to the Court and the parties.

 David’s Service to the Legal and Non-Profit Communities

 Board President, Northwest Justice Project.
 Northwest Justice Project is Washington’s largest provider of civil legal aid to low-income people.
 David was raised on public assistance and saw how poverty can magnify even small legal problems.
 This drives David’s work today.